How to Define Your MVP’s Core Features: A Step-by-Step Guide for Startups

 Conduct Early Testing:

 While building an MVP is an important initial step, it’s not the first step in the iterative process.
 Before beginning development, consider other preliminary methods for validation.
-Tools like clickable prototypes, wireframes, demos, and interviews are all helpful ways to test the waters and provide some insights to inform your MVP.
+Tools like clickable prototypes, wireframes, demos, and interviews help ensure your MVP aligns with real needs, not assumptions.

 Learn More: Proof of Concept, Prototype, or MVP?
 Choosing the Right Step for Your Software Idea